MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

+Here, we summarize the equations that govern the $e^+e^-$ plasma expansion inside the SN ejecta within the BdHN scenario.
+We have run RHD simulations (see Ref.~\cite{2018ApJ...852...53R} for additional details) performed with a one-dimensional implementation of the RHD module of the \texttt{PLUTO} code \cite{mignone2011pluto}.
+The code integrates a system of partial differential equations in distance and time, which allows computing the evolution of the thermodynamical variables and dynamics of the $e^+e^-$ plasma.
+The plasma carries baryons from the ejecta, along one selected radial direction, at any time.
+The equations are those of ideal relativistic hydrodynamics (see Section~10 in Ref.~\cite{2018ApJ...852...53R}).

-In order to study this phenomenon we have done relativistic hydrodynamic (RHD) simulations performed with a one-dimensional implementation of the RHD module included in the \texttt{PLUTO} code \cite{mignone2011pluto}.
-The simulation starts at the moment of BH formation, so the initial conditions are taken from the final configuration of the numerical simulations in \cite{2016ApJ...833..107B}: \begin{enumerate} \item The SN remnant is obtained from the explosion of the CO$_{\rm core}$ evolved from a zero-age main-sequence (ZAMS) star of mass $M_{\rm ZAMS}=30\,M_\odot$.
-This CO$_{\rm core}$ has a total mass of $11.15~M_\odot$, of which $2~M_\odot$ conform the mass of the $\nu$NS (collapsed iron core) and $9.15\,M_\odot$ conform the total ejecta mass (envelope mass). \item The orbital period is $P\approx 5$~min, i.e. a binary separation $a\approx 1.5\times 10^{10}$~cm. \item The ejecta have negligible pressure and is considered to be in homologous expansion, $v(r)\propto r$, spanning velocities from $10^8$~cm~s$^{-1}$ of the innermost ejecta layer to $2\times 10^9$~cm~s$^{-1}$ of the outermost one.
-The velocity of the remnant is however not relevant in the dynamics since the velocity of the $e^+e^-$ plasma is much higher than the one of the remnant, hence the remnant is in practice at rest as seen from the plasma. \item The baryon load of the $e^+e^-$ plasma depends on the viewing angle.
-In the high density region it has a value of $B=51.75$, according to the above ejecta properties. \item The total isotropic energy of the $e^+e^-$ plasma is set to $E_{e^+e^-}=3.16\times 10^{53}$~erg \end{enumerate}
+The plasma equation of state is that of a relativistic ideal gas with an adiabatic index of $4/3$ (see Appendix B in Ref.~\cite{2018ApJ...852...53R}).
+The simulation starts at the moment of BH formation, so we set the initial conditions from the final configuration of the numerical simulations in Ref.~\cite{2016ApJ...833..107B}: \begin{enumerate} \item The CO star has a total mass of $11.15~M_\odot$ distributed as $2 M_\odot$ of the $\nu$NS and $9.15 M_\odot$ of ejecta mass (envelope mass).
+At the SN explosion time, the ejecta profile follows a power-law profile $\rho \propto r^{-2.8}$ (see, e.g., Ref.~\cite{2016ApJ...833..107B}). \item The orbital period and binary separation are $P\approx 5$~min and $a\approx 1.5\times 10^{10}$~cm. \item The pressure and velocity of the ejecta are negligible with respect to the corresponding properties of the plasma.
+Therefore, we consider the remnant at rest as seen from the plasma. \item The baryon load of the $e^+e^-$ plasma is not isotropic since the density is different along different directions.
+According to the three-dimensional simulations of Ref.~\cite{2016ApJ...833..107B}, the ejecta density profile along a given direction, at the BH formation time, decays with distance as a power-law, i.e., $\rho \propto (R_0-r)^\alpha$ (see, e.g., Figs.~34--35 of Ref.~\cite{2018ApJ...852...53R} that show the mass profiles along selected directions).
+The normalization, the constant $R_0$, and the parameter $2<\alpha<3$ depend on the angle. \item The total isotropic energy of the $e^+e^-$ plasma is set to $E_{e^+e^-}=3.16\times 10^{53}$~erg.
+Therefore, the baryon load parameter is $B=51.75$ in the high-density region. \end{enumerate} The evolution from these initial conditions leads to the formation of a shock and its subsequent expansion until the outermost ejecta regions.
+The relevant radial distances in the simulation are $\sim10^{9}$--$10^{10}$~cm.